-Section 75224 of the PRC requires the California State Transportation Agency (CalSTA) to approve a new five-year Program of Projects not later than April 1, 2020.
-The 2020 TIRCP grant cycle will program projects starting with the 2020-21 fiscal year and ending with the 2024-25 fiscal year.
-The new program cycle will include previously awarded and active Cycle 3 projects that have not been fully allocated by the end of the 2019-20 fiscal year, and new projects from Cycle 4.
+Section 75224 of the PRC requires the California State Transportation Agency (CalSTA) to approve a new five-year Program of Projects not later than April 1 of every even year.
+The 2022 TIRCP grant cycle will program projects starting with the 2022-23 fiscal year and ending with the 2026-27 fiscal year.
+The new program cycle will include previously awarded and active Cycle 4 projects that have not been fully allocated by the end of the 2021-22 fiscal year, and new projects from Cycle 5.
 The GGRF and SB 1 continue to provide substantial funding available to be programed toward new projects in the TIRCP.
 While funding estimates for the program are considered reasonable as of the date of the guidelines, GGRF funds are subject to impacts from market forces and auction proceeds.